jeromesmadja/selectyle/README.md

 - keyboard accessibility: navigate through the options using the arrow keys, and ability to type the first characters of an option to select it.
 - touch devices: select elements work differently on phones or tablets, you don't want to be zooming in to select your options

-## What Selectlyle can not do?
+## What Selectyle can not do?
-Selectyle does not style the dropdown for one simple reason: it shouldn't.
+Selectyle does not style the dropdown for one simple reason: __it should not__.

 The dropdown that gets displayed is the one from the `<select>` element.